All Episodes

 Do you all find it strange that I am one of the few in the media outraged by this?

-I mean, I'm not technically a journalist because I laugh and smile.
+I mean, I'm not technically a journalist because I laugh and smile and I love America, so I'm not a journalist.

-Now, admittedly, people like me are the target of this thing, and the drive-by journalists do not think they're the targets.
+Now, admittedly, people like me are the target of this thing.

 They don't think they're the targets.

-They don't think Obama wants to shut them down, and and they know how to make sure he doesn't, and that is just kiss ass.
+They don't think Obama wants to shut them down, and they know how to make sure he doesn't.

 Just every day, just keep kissing butt.

-That's all you gotta do.
+That's all you got to do.

 You got a regime monitor in there.

-There's no fear in the drive-by's because they don't think they're the targets of this.
+There's no fear in the drive-bys because they don't think they're the targets of this.

 Yeah.